PhotoBack-app/Phoneapp/README.md

 ![Alt text](assets/images/PhotobackLogo/PhotoBackLogo.png)

+> [!NOTE]
+> This is a early "works on my phone" stage and thus have only been tested on my iPhone 13 mini running iOS 17.1.2

 ## What is this?

 PhotoBackApp is intended to help you organize, collect and take control of your memories (photos primarily) in a way that is easy, secure and private and not dependent on any cloud service.